DalsinghPrabir/Generative-AI-at-a-Glance-LLM-Workflow--Explained-Simply/README.md

 Music, videos, and more

-Examples: ChatGPT, Gemini, DALL·E, Claude, GitHub Copilot.
+**Examples: ChatGPT, Gemini, DALL·E, Claude, GitHub Copilot.**

 **Why is GenAI booming in the market?**

-Massive productivity boost → It helps developers, marketers, analysts, and others do more in less time.
+Massive productivity boost - It helps developers, marketers, analysts, and others do more in less time.

-Democratization of creativity → Anyone (even without special skills) can create high-quality content.
+Democratization of creativity -  Anyone (even without special skills) can create high-quality content.

-AI as an assistant → Earlier AI was only predictive (e.g., forecasting sales).
-Now it’s assistive (helps in actual work).

-Integration into products → Big tech companies are adding GenAI into almost every software/tool we use.
+AI as an assistant-  Earlier AI was only predictive (e.g., forecasting sales) Integration into products -  Big tech companies are adding GenAI into almost every software/tool we use.

 **Top Benefits of GenAI**

-Faster work → Quickly creates content, code, and ideas.
+Faster work -  Quickly creates content, code, and ideas.

-Automation → Takes over repetitive tasks using intelligence.
+Automation-  Takes over repetitive tasks using intelligence.

-Personalized learning → Acts like a tutor/guide tailored to your needs.
+Personalized learning - Acts like a tutor/guide tailored to your needs.

-Better customer service → AI chatbots and agents can solve queries instantly.
+Better customer service -  AI chatbots and agents can solve queries instantly.

 **Concerns**

-Data privacy → Ensuring personal or company data isn’t misused.
+Data privacy -  Ensuring personal or company data isn’t misused.

-Intellectual property (IP) → Making sure the content created by AI doesn’t violate copyright or ownership.
+Intellectual property (IP) -  Making sure the content created by AI doesn’t violate copyright or ownership.

-**AI -How it is revolutionalising Software Development**
+**AI - How it is revolutionalising Software Development**

  AI can save huge amounts of time (days or weeks of work reduced to minutes) if you use it with the right workflows and prompts.